 What to do when the person is sitting right in front of you

-Remember, they are often more scared than you are!
-It took a lot of courage for them to come for prayer.
+Remember, it took a lot of courage for them to come for prayer.

 a.
 Most importantly, be compassionate.
 Ask the Lord to show you His compassion towards the person you will pray for, and put them at ease.
 (Luke 7:13-14).